Marketing Banks and Credit Unions

-One of the issues credit unions face is that most people have no experience with them.
+One of the issues credit union marketing faces is that most people have no experience with them.
 Audiences immediately think they cannot use them or think of them as being so downscale.
 As a result, they are eliminated from the prospect’s considered set.

-There should be opportunity for a major player(s) to position itself as something different with banks all saying the same things (bank here, we are a bank) and credit union marketing believing people will come if they say how friendly they are.
+There should be opportunity for a major player(s) to position itself as something different with banks all saying the same things (bank here, we are a bank) and credit unions believing people will come if they say how friendly they are.
 Right?

 Bankers are not stupid.
 They know that if they brand themselves in any consumer-oriented and meaningful way, consumers will hold them accountable.

 They know that if they do not promise anything more or less than the bank across the street, their customers will just accept whatever they get.
 And since switching financial institutions is such a huge hassle, most of their customers will put up with an awful lot before they switch.